wright-jake/leetcode/README.md

     When reversing words in a string, we can implement multiple pointers i.e. two pointers to reverse the whole string and then a fast and slow pointer to reverse each individual word

+Contains Duplicate:

+    We can create an empty hashset using 'set()' and can add to this using '.add()'

+Two Sum (with hashmap):

+    We can use 'enumerate' to return both the index and value, useful for hashmaps where we want to refer to the index, we can also create an empty hashmap using '{}'